HOME

 HUNGARY, 1964, Scott 1622

-On the east side of the river and next to the bridge is the oldest monument in Pest, seen in the landscapes above and faintly visible on this stamp.
+On the east side of the river and next to the bridge is the oldest monument in Pest, the parish church of Pest-Belvaros (the inner city church which is named for Our Lady ), seen in the panoramic landscapes earlier in this section on Hungary and the two towers of which are faintly visible on this stamp (see detail).
 Built in 1046, it was destroyed during the Mongol invasion, then rebuilt first in a Romanesque and in the 15th century in Gothic style.
-During the Turk occupation it became a mosque, and passed to the Jesuits in 1702.
-The Society rebuild the Church between 1725 and 1740 in Baroque style.
-Can you find the two towers of the inner city parish?
-Here is a clue: And on the zeppilin souvenir sheet below, the towers are on the far side, between the two suspension bridges.
+During the Turk occupation it became a mosque, the mihrab can still be seen there.
+The church passed to the Jesuits in 1702.
+The Society rebuild the church between 1725 and 1740 in Baroque style.
+It was here that St. Elizabeth of Hungary was betrothed in 1211, here that Cardinal Peter Pazmany is buried, and that Franz Liszt conducted many of his own works.
+As the Elizabeth Bridge was being built there were plans to tear the church down; fortunately the plans were scrapped and the bridge now passes just a few feet from the church.

 Scott C392